dataobservatory-eu/greendeal/content/post/2021-06-10-founder-daniel-antal/index.md

-+++
+---
-title = "Open Data is Like Gold in the Mud Below the Chilly Waves of Mountain Rivers" subtitle = "Introducing Our Service Development Team" date = 2021-06-10T07:00:00 lastmod = 2021-06-10T09:00:00 draft = false
+title:  "Open Data is Like Gold in the Mud Below the Chilly Waves of Mountain Rivers"
+subtitle:  "Introducing Our Service Development Team"
+date:  2021-06-10T07:00:00
+lastmod:  2021-06-10T09:00:00
+draft:  false

-authors = ["daniel_antal"]
+authors:  ["daniel_antal"]

-tags = ["open-data", "open-science", "trustworthy AI", "service-design", "data collection"]
+tags:  ["open-data", "open-science", "trustworthy AI", "service-design", "data collection"]

-summary = "Open data is like gold in the mud below the chilly waves of mountain rivers.
+summary:  "Open data is like gold in the mud below the chilly waves of mountain rivers.
 Panning it out requires a lot of patience, or a good machine.
 I think we will come to as surprising and strong findings as Bellingcat, but we are not focusing on individual events and stories, but on social and environmental processes and changes."

-projects = ["eu-datathon_2021"]
+projects:  ["eu-datathon_2021"]

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = "Annette Wong"
+  caption:  "Annette Wong"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point:  "Center"

   # Show image only in page previews?
-  preview_only = true
+  preview_only:  true

-+++
+---

-{{< figure src="/media/img/slides/gold_panning_slide_notitle.png" caption="Open data is like gold in the mud below the chilly waves of mountain rivers.
+{{< figure src="/img/slides/gold_panning_slide_notitle.png" caption="Open data is like gold in the mud below the chilly waves of mountain rivers.
 Panning it out requires a lot of patience, or a good machine." numbered="true" >}}

 **As the founder of the automated data observatories that are part of Reprex’s core activities, what type of data do you usually use in your day-to-day work?**